MurageKabui/PhoneDo/README.md

 </p>

 <p align="center">
-  PhoneDo is a JavaScript scripting environment for Android.
-It gives plain JavaScript direct access to native device services such as WiFi, Bluetooth, SMS, telephony, speech, and the file system.
-Write a script, press run, and it executes on the device.
-No build step, no SDK, no computer required.
+  PhoneDo is an app that bridges standard JavaScript with Android’s native features.
+It allows you to write scripts to manage hardware and system services including WiFi, Bluetooth, SMS, SIM metadata, and more , using familiar coding patterns in a mobile environment.
 </p>

 <p align="center">